freecores/udp_ip__core/README.txt

 The Spartan3 configuration has not been hardware-verified!

+It has been verified on Virtex 6 FPGA by users!

 Citation
 --------

 By using this component in any architecture design and associated publication, you agree to cite it as:
-"Efficient PC-FPGA Communication over Gigabit Ethernet", by Nikolaos Alachiotis, Simon A. Berger and Alexandros Stamatakis, The Exelixis Lab, Exelixis-RRDR-2010-4, TU Munich, February 2010.
+"Efficient PC-FPGA Communication over Gigabit Ethernet", by Nikolaos Alachiotis, Simon A. Berger and Alexandros Stamatakis, IEEE ICESS 2010, June/July 2010.

 Authors and Contact Details
 ---------------------------

-Nikos Alachiotis			alachiot@in.tum.de , n.alachiotis@gmail.com
+Nikos Alachiotis			n.alachiotis@gmail.com
 Simon A. Berger				bergers@in.tum.de
 Alexandros Stamatakis 			stamatak@in.tum.de